ktaylor63/southeast/site/content/articles/burning-for-the-birds-at-piedmont-national-wildlife-refuge.md

 On March 25, 2003, the refuge conducted a prescribed burn in compartment 15.
 A combination of events – lower humidity, shifting winds along a road frontage, and the firing pattern – led to unexpectedly high fire intensity and excessive crown scorch.

-{{< figure src="/images/pages/piedmont-prescribed-burn-1.jpg" caption="Photos taken April 24, 2003" alt="The ground is barren and the bark of pine trees is heavily scorched" link="http://www.fws.gov/southeastfire/images/img/1and2-765x258px.jpg" >}}
+{{< figure class="photo-center" src="/images/pages/piedmont-prescribed-burn-1.jpg" caption="Photos taken April 24, 2003" alt="The ground is barren and the bark of pine trees is heavily scorched" link="http://www.fws.gov/southeastfire/images/img/1and2-765x258px.jpg" >}}

 The expectation was that a high percentage of the trees would die; however, they didn’t.
 Southern pines are highly resistant to fire-caused mortality.
 Though, much of the mid-story did die.
 Since a primary objective was to continue reducing mid-story, the unit was burned again in February 2005.